stark10war/Airlines-Cluster-Analysis-K-means-and-Hierarchical/README.md

 •	DaysSinceEnroll = number of days since enrolled in the frequent flyer program

 >> The .R file contains the code for clustering.
+>> The ClusterResults.csv files contains data with cluster column added.
+>> the cluster means .csv file is the summary of clusters means
 >> Clone the repo. and change the path for csv file.

 Thanks.